kategengler/rfcs-1/text/0617-rfc-stages.md

 ## Alternatives/State of the Art

-This section will cover how other projects have handled this type of tracking, and how we have done it in the past.
+This section covers how other projects have handled this type of tracking, and how we have done it in the past.

 ## Vue